-The Mississippi College community has welcomed an all-star lineup of prominent national speakers for its spring scholarship dinners.
-New Orleans Saints quarterback Drew Brees spoke at the 2019 dinner.
-The university's signature event raised more than \$4.1 million for student scholarships since 2008.
-MC's impact on the local economy remains strong with more than a \$75 million budget, over 500 employees and net assets exceeding \$172 million.
+The Mississippi College community has enjoyed welcoming an all-star lineup of prominent national speakers for its spring scholarship dinners.
+Former New York City Mayor Rudy Giuliani was invited to deliver the keynote address at MC's 2016 scholarship dinner in late March.
+Former U.S. House Speaker Newt Gingrich spoke to MC's signature event in 2015.
+Other speakers have included former 2016 presidential candidates Dr. Ben Carson, Jeb Bush and Mike Huckabee.
+The university's signature event has raised more than \$2 million for student scholarships since 2008.
+National recognition has come to the Baptist-affiliated university in other ways.
+"U.S. News & World Report" rated MC No. 11 as a best value among the South's regional universities and No. 27 as a best college for veterans in September 2015.
+MC's impact on the local economy remains strong with more than a \$74 million budget, over 550 employees and net assets exceeding \$171 million.